dimaskiddo/TaiMu/README.md

   - Activity date (YYYY-MM-DD format)
   - Start time (HH:MM format)
   - Time spent (in minutes)
+- Don't forget to add empty line in the buttom of file

 ## Logs
 All operations are logged in the  logs  directory: